 ASCOF enables the local authority to see how they are performing in implementing local changes required as a result of the Care Act 2014.
 This includes supporting people to maintain their independence and their connections to the community, and ensuring they have control over the care they receive.

 The Adult Social Care Outcomes Framework (ASCOF) is used both locally and nationally to:

 - strengthen transparency and accountability.

 It provides comparable information on the outcomes and experiences of people who use adult social care, and carers.

-Click here to view Adult Social Care Outcomes Framework (Department of Health).
+Click here to view Adult Social Care Outcomes Framework (Department of Health and Social Care).